shivam12345kesarwaniS/Hotel_Booking_Python_EDA_Project/README.md

 Conclusion:
 "In conclusion, my analysis highlighted the critical factors affecting hotel reservation cancellations and provided actionable recommendations to address this issue.
-By implementing these strategies, hotels can improve their efficiency, reduce cancellations, and ultimately increase revenue."
+By implementing these strategies, hotels can improve their efficiency, reduce cancellations, and ultimately increase revenue."🏨🛌🌟